PatSunter/credo/doc/examples/run-modify-systest-direct.rst

 just specify the options as you would to the constructor of an individual SystemTest, and they will be passed through by the SysTestRunner.

-.. seealso:: The :class:`~uwa.systest.analytic.AnalyticTest`,
+.. seealso:: The :class:`~credo.systest.analytic.AnalyticTest`,
-   :class:`~uwa.systest.restart.RestartTest`,
+   :class:`~credo.systest.restart.RestartTest`,
-   :class:`~uwa.systest.reference.ReferenceTest`, and
+   :class:`~credo.systest.reference.ReferenceTest`, and
-   :class:`~uwa.systest.analyticMultiRes.AnalyticMultiResTest` classes.
+   :class:`~credo.systest.analyticMultiRes.AnalyticMultiResTest` classes.

 Creating a SysTestRunner to run all tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^